 Make healthy choices.

-You can start by working on those things that bother you most.
+Start by working on those things that bother you most.
 Get help with the changes that are harder for you.
-For instance, if you are thinking about quitting smoking and need help, call us at 1-800-227-2345.
+For instance, if you’re thinking about quitting tobacco and need help, call us at 1-800-227-2345.

 Eating right can be hard to do during and after cancer treatment.
 Treatment may change your sense of taste.
 You may have a sick stomach.
 You may not feel like eating.
 You may even lose weight when you don’t want to.
 On the other hand, some people gain weight even without eating more.
 This can be upsetting, too.

-If you are losing weight or have taste problems, do the best you can with eating and know that these problems will get better.
-You may want to ask your doctor or nurse to see a dietitian who can give you ideas on how to deal with some of these side effects.
+If you have lost weight or have taste problems, eat as well as you can and know that these problems will get better.
+You might want to ask your doctor or nurse to see a dietitian who can help you deal with some of these side effects.
 You may also find it helps to eat small meals every 2 to 3 hours until you feel better.

 One of the best things you can do after treatment is put healthy eating habits into place.
-Try to eat 5 or more servings of vegetables and fruits each day.
-Choose whole-grain foods instead of white flour and sugars.
+Try to eat at least 2½ cups of vegetables and fruits each day.
+Choose whole-grain foods instead of refined white flour and sugars.
 Try to limit meats that are high in fat.
 Cut back on processed meats like hot dogs, deli meats, and bacon.
 If you drink alcohol, limit yourself to 1 drink a day for women or 2 drinks a day for men – at the most.
-And don’t forget to get some exercise.
+And don’t forget exercise.
 A good diet and regular exercise will help you stay at a healthy weight and give you more energy.

 Fatigue is feeling very tired.
-It is very common in people with cancer.
-This tired feeling is not the same as the tiredness you might have at the end of a very busy day.
-It is a “bone-weary” feeling that doesn’t get better with rest.
-For some, this fatigue lasts a long time after treatment.
+It’s very common in people with cancer.
+This “bone-weary” feeling doesn’t get better with rest.
+For some, fatigue lasts a long time after treatment.

 It can be hard to be active when you feel tired all the time.
 But being active can help reduce your fatigue.
 Studies have shown that patients who follow an exercise program feel better and cope better, too.

-If you were sick or on bed rest during treatment, it’s normal to have lost some of your fitness, endurance, and muscle strength.
-Exercise can help you make your muscles strong, and can help fight fatigue.
+If you were sick or on bed rest during treatment, it’s normal to have lost some of your physical fitness, endurance, and muscle strength.
+Exercise can help make your muscles stronger, and can help fight fatigue.
 It can also help the depressed feeling that sometimes comes with being so tired.

 Your exercise program should fit your needs.
-An older person who has never been very active may not be able to do the same amount of exercise as a 20-year-old.
-If you haven’t been active in a few years but can still get around, you may want to think about starting with short walks.
+An older person who has never been very active may not be able to do the same amount of exercise as a 40-year-old.
+If you haven’t been active in a few years but can still get around, you may want to try starting with short walks.

 Talk with your doctor or nurse before starting.
 Let them know about your plans.
-And try to find an exercise buddy so that you’re not doing it alone.
-Having family or friends join you in a new exercise program can give you that extra boost of support to keep you going when the push just isn’t there.
-If you are very tired, though, you will need to be sure you get some rest.
-It’s hard for some people to allow themselves to rest when they are used to working all day or taking care of a home and family.
-It’s OK to rest when you need to.
+And try to find an exercise buddy so you’re not doing it alone.
+Having family or friends join you in a new exercise program can give you that extra boost of support to keep going.
+If you’re very tired, though, you’ll need to be sure you get some rest.
+Sometimes it’s hard for people to allow themselves to rest when they’re used to working all day or taking care of a home and family.
+But it’s OK to rest when you need to.